Ride hailing firm Gett raises $80 million from VW, others

 The Gett app lets customers book on-demand rides or pre-book rides for later.

-Reporting by Tova Cohen, Ari Rabinovitch and Steven Scheer.
-Editing by Jane Merriman
+Reporting by Tova Cohen, Ari Rabinovitch, Steven Scheer and Andreas Cremer.
+Editing by Jane Merriman and Mark Potter